jpl12345/SC1015_data_sci_project_grp5_sc14/README.md

 Welcome to SC14 Group 5's repository!
 This repository contains the codebase and dataset of the Mini-Project completed in fufilment of the module INTRO TO DATA SCI & ART INTELL (SC1015).

-Please download the [dataset](../main/nasa.csv) nasa.csv and view the notebooks in the following order:
+Please download the [dataset nasa.csv](../main/nasa.csv) and view the notebooks in the following order:
-1. to add
+1. EDA & Data Cleaning
+2. Linear Regression
+3. Logistic Regression
+4. XGBoost

 ---
 ## Contributors